US STOCKS-Futures subdued as investors eye bank earnings, Fed cues

-Wall Street ended lower on Friday as a barrage of mixed economic data appeared to affirm another Fed interest rate hike in May, dampening investor enthusiasm after a series of big U.S. bank earnings launched the first-quarter reporting season.
+Wall Street closed lower on Friday after mixed economic data appeared to affirm another Fed interest rate hike in May, dampening investor enthusiasm after a series of big U.S. bank earnings launched the first-quarter reporting season.

 While banking heavyweights including JP Morgan Chase & Co JPM.Nreaped windfalls from higher interest payments, focus will be on smaller banks that were at the center of the banking turmoil last month as well as forecast from companies amid worries of a recession.

+"So far, numbers seen have been encouraging and have soothed fears around bank profitability.
+But things are going to get more difficult going forward," Stuart Cole, chief macro economist at Equiti Capital, said.

+"For regional banks, profitability will suffer as they are forced to focus on ensuring adequate liquidity rather than lending, while the larger banks are facing more difficult times ahead amid signs of a slowing economy."

-Major U.S. banks including Goldman Sachs Group Inc GS.N, Bank of America Corp BAC.N, Morgan Stanley MS.N will report through the week, while Charles Schwab Corp SCHW.N and State Street Corp STT.N are among the financial companies reporting before the opening bell on Monday.
+Other U.S. banks including Goldman Sachs Group Inc GS.N, Bank of America Corp BAC.N, Morgan Stanley MS.N will report through the week, while financial company Charles Schwab Corp SCHW.N is reporting before the opening bell on Monday.

-Analysts expect profits at S&P 500 companies to have declined 4.8% in the first quarter of 2023 from the year-earlier period, according to Refinitiv data on Friday, a slight improvement from the 5.2% decline forecast a week ago.
+Analysts expect profits at S&P 500 companies to have declined 4.8% in the first quarter of 2023 from the year-earlier period, according to Refinitiv data, a slight improvement from last week's forecast of a 5.2% decline.

-The benchmark S&P 500 .SPX and the blue-chip Dow .DJI are trading near two-month highs, having recovered from a selloff in March sparked by the banking crisis as well as fears about the Fed staying on a hawkish course for longer.
+The S&P 500 .SPX and the blue-chip Dow .DJI are trading near two-month highs, having recovered from March's selloff on the banking crisis and fears about the Fed staying on a hawkish course for longer.

-The U.S. central bank is widely seen raising rates by a quarter of a percentage point to the 5.00%-5.25% range next month, but recent economic data signaling a slowing U.S. economy is beginning to intensify debate over whether it will be the last in this cycle.
+The U.S. central bank is widely seen raising rates by a quarter percentage point to the 5.00%-5.25% range next month, but recent economic data signaling a slowing U.S. economy have intensified debate over whether it will be the last in this cycle.

+Traders' bets of a 25-basis point hike in May have risen to nearly 90% from 78% last week, according to CME Group's Fedwatch tool.

 U.S. central bank officials including New York Fed President John Williams and Cleveland Fed President Loretta Mester are scheduled to speak later this week.